Energy grids and storage

 The Berlin-Brandenburg region is making a valuable contribution to the development of smart grids, storage concepts and innovative solutions for sector coupling between energy infrastructures.

-In ENERTRAG's hydrogen hybrid power plant, green hydrogen is produced from wind power by electrolysis and stored.
-If required, this can be converted into electricity and heat in the combined heat and power plant.
-Hydrogen can also be used to refuel cars and buses as well as in industrial processes.
+At ENERTRAG's hydrogen hybrid power plant (Prenzlau), green hydrogen is produced from wind power through electrolysis, stored, and converted into electricity and heat in a combined heat and power plant as needed.
+It can also be used as fuel for vehicles and in industry.

 Berlin-Brandenburg is the ideal location for development and testing